otrv4/otrv4/otrv4.md

   attach the whitespace tag to the message.
 It's a good idea to stop sending whitespace tags after receiving a plaintext message from the other participant.

-#### An OTR error has occurred
+#### An OTR error has been received

-If the user has chosen to alway restart the conversation, send a Query Message.
+If the user has chosen to always restart the conversation in this case, then send a Query Message.

 ## Appendices